cube3power/atsd/administration/compaction/atsd.md

 The records be downloaded from the following url: [http://api.kibot.com/?action=history&symbol=IBM&interval=1&unadjusted=0&bp=1&user=guest](http://api.kibot.com/?action=history&symbol=IBM&interval=1&unadjusted=0&bp=1&user=guest).

 The file contains over 2 million lines.
 The OHLC metrics contain values with up to four decimal places.
 The volume metric is an integer.
-The dates are recorded in the `US/Eastern` timezone.
+The dates are recorded in the `US/Eastern` time zone.

 Each row consists of 5 metrics for a given 1-minute interval: